All Collections

 The SCIM integration allows for user and group creation, management, and deletion from Command.

-Note: SCIM users no longer have the option to edit their phone number in Command.
-It can only be provisioned via SCIM.
+Note: If you're a SCIM user, you no longer have the option to edit your phone number in Command.
+You can only provision it via SCIM.

 Before you begin